Exabyte-io/documentation/docs/workflow-designer/sidebar.md

 # Visual

-An example appearance of this sidebar list within the wider Workflow Designer interface, is highlighted in the image below:
+An example appearance of this sidebar list within the wider Workflow Designer interface, is highlighted in the image below.

 <img src="/images/subworkflow-list.png"/>